OminiNelson/alx-low_level_programming/README.md

-This is my c repository
+Nelson speaking This is my c repository